Joel S. Goldsmith Teachings

 him that if he was interested in things religious, he could follow his

-search unhampered by being brought up in any one faith.
+search unhampered by not being brought up in any one faith.
 On leaving school, he entered his

 father's business of importing laces and similar products and travelled